ChristianPejrup/github-actions-playground/readme.md

 [ ] Github action for build test and deployment of .NET applications

-[ ] Github action Immutable infrastructure for build and test .NET applications
+[ ] Github action Immutable build pipeline for build and test .NET applications "bing able to recreate binaries the exact same way they were initially created"

 [ ] Get Code Coverage report listed in the PR or Task that initiated the CI job to be run